Azure/ResourceModules/modules/digital-twins/digital-twins-instance/endpoint--service-bus/README.md

 SecondaryConnectionString of the endpoint for key-based authentication.
 Will be obfuscated during read.
 Only used if the `authenticationType` is "KeyBased".
 - Required: No
 - Type: securestring
 - Default: `''`

-### Parameter: `systemAssignedIdentity`

-Enables system assigned managed identity on the resource.
-- Required: No
-- Type: bool
-- Default: `False`

-### Parameter: `userAssignedIdentity`

-The ID to assign to the resource.
-- Required: No
-- Type: string
-- Default: `''`